Missing children panic: Media productions

 Amid multiple televised reports of missing children cases, the 1980s saw an increase of TV news programs styled after the tabloid press, as well as true-crime shows that often failed to distinguish facts from fiction.
-A new wave of child sexual abuse-themed shows then started airing on television, including the NBC-produced Silent Shame (1984), Something about Amelia (1984), Kids Don't Tell (1985), The Atlanta Child Murders (1985), Children of the Night (1985), Children of Times Square (1985), South Bronx Heroes (1986).
+A new wave of child sexual abuse-themed shows then started airing on television, including the NBC-produced Silent Shame (1984), Something about Amelia (1984), Kids Don't Tell (1985), The Atlanta Child Murders (1985), Children of the Night (1985), The Children of Times Square (1985), South Bronx Heroes (1986).
 Two movies centered on apprehending pedophiles, When the Bough Breaks and A Child's Cry, were released in 1986.
 In 1984, Nightmare on Elm Street was released, featuring fictional character Freddy Krueger, a demonic child molester who resurrected after being killed by a group of vigilantes.

 In 1983, a TV docudrama titled Adam, which documented Walsh family's activism for increasing child abduction awareness, reached an estimated audience of 38-50 million people in October of the same year before airing again in 1984.
 The first airing of the show featured an appearance from then-president Ronald Reagan at its conclusion, who said "maybe your eyes can bring them home" to the viewing audience as photographs of fifty-four missing children appeared behind him.

 In children's entertainment, popular children's authors Stan and Jan Berenstain released The Berenstain Bears Learn About Strangers in 1985, and fictional character Winnie-the-Pooh was depicted avoiding strangers in Too Smart for Strangers (1985).